• Blog

 Immune System and Alopecia Areata

-In some cases, immune system attacks can target hair follicles.
+In some cases, the immune system can attack hair follicles.
 Alopecia areata is an autoimmune condition that causes patchy hair loss, including the eyebrows.
-This differs from hormonal shedding because it creates defined areas of loss.
+This differs from hormonal shedding, which creates defined areas of loss.

 To better understand this condition, you can compare it with types of alopecia that affect different areas of the body.